cicwi/PyCorrectedEmissionCT/doc_sources/tutorial.md

 Creating attenuation correction projectors is a bit more involved, and we will see it later in the [attenuation correction](#attenuation-correction) section.

-Projectors can use different backends, depending on the avilable packages, system resources, and user requests.
+Projectors can use different backends, depending on the available packages, system resources, and user requests.
 The included projector backends are based on the `scikit-image` and `astra-toolbox` packages.
 They can be selected by passing the strings `"astra"` or `"skimage"` to the